elastic/rally/docs/command_line_reference.rst

 ``show-in-report``
 ~~~~~~~~~~~~~~~~~~

 By default, the command line reporter will only show values that are available (``available``).
-With ``all`` you can force it to show a line for every value,~ even undefined ones and with ``all-percentiles`` it will show only available values but force output of all possible percentile values.
+With ``all`` you can force it to show a line for every value, even undefined ones, and with ``all-percentiles`` it will show only available values but force output of all possible percentile values.

 This command line parameter is not available for comparing races.

 ``report-file``